Is Tilt (Original Formula) Discontinued? What Happened?

 Did Tilt completely disappear in 2008?

 The original caffeinated formula did.
-Later non-original versions of Tilt continued for a time in different forms.
+Later versions of Tilt kept going for a few more years in a changed form without the stimulant ingredients.

 Explore More